-Borrowings under our credit facility are at variable rates of interest and expose us to interest rate risk.
-Interest rates are currently at historically low levels.
+Borrowings under our revolving credit facility and term loan are at variable rates of interest and expose us to interest rate risk.
+Interest rates are currently at relatively low levels.
 If interest rates increase, our debt service obligations on the variable rate indebtedness will increase even though the amount borrowed remains the same, and our net income and cash flows, including cash available for servicing our indebtedness, will correspondingly decrease.
-We manage our exposure to interest rate movements on our term loan through the use of an interest rate swap agreement on a notional amount of \$39.5 million equal to half of our term loan obligation under our previously existing amended and restated credit agreement entered into on April 2, 2015 and recently refinanced on June 28, 2016.
+We manage our exposure to interest rate movements on our term loan through the use of an interest rate swap agreement on a notional amount of \$39.3 million.
 We have elected not to designate our interest rate swap as a hedge; therefore, changes in the fair value of the derivative instrument may cause volatility in our interest expense based on fluctuations in interest rates.
 In the future, we may enter into similar interest rate swaps that involve the exchange of floating for fixed rate interest payments in order to reduce future interest rate volatility on the remaining unhedged portion of our term loan; however, there is no guarantee we may take such action and we may not fully mitigate our interest rate risk.
-A hypothetical 1% increase in LIBOR over the 1.52% floor could increase our annual interest expense and related cash flows by approximately \$0.2 million based on the unhedged portion of the amounts outstanding under our credit facility as of June 30, 2017.
+A hypothetical 1% increase in LIBOR over the 1.52% floor could increase our annual interest expense and related cash flows by approximately \$0.9 million based on the unhedged portion of the amounts outstanding under our credit facility as of June 30, 2018.